 Best neighborhood for pretending to be on a film set

-New York is highly photogenic, and it’s been memorialized on film innumerable times, but one neighborhood seems to star more frequently than anywhere else in the city: Greenwich Village.
+New York has been memorialized on film innumerable times, but one neighborhood seems to star more frequently than anywhere else in the city: Greenwich Village.
 And given its quaint, shady blocks, well-maintained brownstones and chic boutiques, bars and restaurants, not to mention its (often beautiful, often wealthy) residents, it’s easy to see why so many fictional characters have been made to live here.

 Best neighborhood for Black culture